 Note that a class similar to the Classifier above is defined as chainer.links.Classifier.
-So instead of using the above example, we will use this predefined Classifier chain instead.
+So instead of using the above example, we will use this predefined Classifier chain.

 '''

-model = L.Classifier(MLP())
+model = L.Classifier(MLP(100, 10)) # the input size, 784, is inferred

 optimizer = optimizers.SGD()

 optimizer.setup(model)

 '''